hhau/project-folder-template/README.md

 When starting out a new report:

-1. `in ~/some-folder-path/PhD/Projects/`, run `mk-dated-dir a good title`
+1. In `~/some-folder-path/PhD/Projects/`, run `mk-dated-dir a good title`
 1. `cp -R 0000_project-folder-template/ yyyy-mm-dd_a-good-title/`
 1. `cd yyyy-mm-dd_a-good-title/`
+1. Run `./run-me-after-copy.sh` which will:
-1. `trash ./*/.gitignore` to get rid of the `.gitignore` files that only exist so the directory structure of this template is preserved
+    - `trash ./*/.gitignore` to get rid of the `.gitignore` files that only exist so the directory structure of this template is preserved
-1. `trash ./.git` to remove this git repository and initialise one for the project
+    - `trash ./.git` to remove this git repository and initialise one for the project
-1. `trash README.md` - should only exist in the original template directory and is just notes to myself
+    - `trash README.md` - should only exist in the original template directory and is just notes to myself
+    - `trash $0` delete itself
 1. Change the name of the `report-template.rmd` file to something sensible
 1. Change the corresponding value of `WRITEUP` in the makefile
 1. Comment in/out the relevant things in the `.gitignore`

 ### `Log/`